 Each trip is led by an expert naturalist who assists with locating whales, identifying seabirds and other marine life, and who provide informative presentations throughout the trip on the islands and marine ecology of the area.
 Through the eyes of our experienced naturalists, you will discover and learn about this outstanding marine ecosystem.
 Get to know our naturalists here.

-Oceanic Society is a non-profit organization dedicated to ocean conservation.
+Oceanic Society is a 501(c)(3) non-profit organization (EIN: 94-3105570).
 Your participation in our whale watching trips helps fund our global ocean conservation programs and local programs including whale entanglement response.
 Moreover, we use our whale watching cruises as an opportunity to collect photographic identification data on whales, which we share with a network of researchers throughout the eastern Pacific.
 You can see our recently photographed whales on Happywhale.
 Through our whale watching trips, we also help transport biologists and staff members to and from the Farallon Islands in support of U.S. Fish and Wildlife Service and Point Blue Conservation Science.
 Learn more about Oceanic Society here.

 Our full-day (8-hour) whale watching cruises depart from San Francisco at 8:00 AM, and from Sausalito at 6:45 AM aboard the 56-foot Salty Lady, a Coast Guard certified vessel, on Saturdays and Sundays, and select Fridays, from mid-May through November.
 The trip price is $128 per person.